Coils (intrauterine contraception)

 This type of coil is also known as the intrauterine system (IUS).
 These coils contain a hormone called progestogen.
 This hormone makes the lining of the womb thin so that an egg cannot implant.
 It also makes the mucus at the neck of the womb thicker so sperm can’t get in.
 After insertion it takes 7 days before the coil is effective and its contraceptive effect lasts for 5 years.

-A few women experience hormonal side effects such as acne, breast tenderness, headaches and mood changes.
+A few people experience hormonal side effects such as acne, breast tenderness, headaches and mood changes.
 These will also often settle with time.

-These hormone containing coils can also be used to treat women with heavy painful periods and can also be used as part of Hormone Replacement Therapy.
+These hormone containing coils can also be used to treat people with heavy painful periods and can also be used as part of Hormone Replacement Therapy.

 Please watch this video for more information about these devices.
 In this video the hormonal coil is called The Mirena.
 We are very grateful to our colleagues at Chalmers, NHS Lothian for the use of their video.

 The Sexual Health Service are unable to offer coil insertions to people who require a coil fit for non-contraceptive reasons.
 For example: if you need a coil fitting for heavy periods or HRT but do not require it for contraception, or you or your partner has had a sterilisation/vasectomy procedure in the past, WE WILL BE UNABLE to provide this.
 Please contact your GP to arrange the fitting elsewhere.